Suggested Programming Projects

-some of the projects in this list are old or no longer relevant. if you find a project where this is the case please mark it with a tag like [solved] and a link to the solution if available.
+Some of the projects in this list are old or no longer relevant.
+If you find a project where this is the case please remove it from the list

 - Make CLISP more easily embeddable in other (C) applications.